MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 1. Open the Registry Editor RegEdit.exe, and navigate to the registry key **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa**.
 1. Set the value of the registry key to:
    - **"RunAsPPL"=dword:00000001** to configure the feature with a UEFI variable.
-   - **"RunAsPPL"=dword:00000002** to configure the feature without a UEFI variable, on Windows 11 build 22H2 and higher.
+   - **"RunAsPPL"=dword:00000002** to configure the feature without a UEFI variable, only enforced on Windows 11 build 22H2 and higher.
 1. Restart the computer.

 #### Enable by using Local Group Policy on Windows 11 version 22H2 and later